curityio/mcp-authorization-secured-api/clients/claude-code/README.md

 }
 ```

-Note that the MCP authorization specification does not specify a default scope.\
-The client therefore does not send a scope parameter.\
-However, the Curity Identity Server grants the client access to a low-privilege scope:
+The Curity Identity Server's example configuration grants the client access to request a low-privilege scope:

 ```json
 {